-The bright side: We can’t rule out failure in the bid to succeed.
+The other side: We can’t rule out failure in the bid to succeed.
 However, we can succeed if we strive hard enough.

 Three tips to avoid failure breakdown

-It is often advisable to start a business you are very sure of – more preferably, a hand skill you’re confident about.
+It is often advisable to start a very sure business – more preferably, a hand skill you’re confident about.
 Don’t follow a trend.

 Have other side hustles.